All Episodes

 Almost at the same time.

-I think they think they can get just as much mileage out of the verbiage, blaming the rich, demanding a tax increase on them without actually doing it.
+I think they think they can get just as much mileage out of the verbiage blaming the rich, demanding a tax increase on them without actually doing it.

 Anyway, Rolf Blitzer, shocked and stunned, by the way, that Obama's giving up on taxing the millionaires.

-Twice in one year, Obama has given I gotta take a break, but we'll be back.
+I got to take a break, but we'll be back.

-Half my brain tied behind my back just to make it fair.
+Half my brain tied behind my back, just to make it fair.

-The Limbaugh Institute for Advanced Conservative Studies.
+It's Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 Listen to this.

-Grab audio sound by number 24.
+Grab audio soundbite number 24.

-This is a Wolf Blitzer.
+This is Wolf Blitzer.

 Really feeling like he has been thrown overboard.